paritytech/prdoc/README.md

 After editing the PRDoc file, you may check whether is adheres to the schema using:

-    prdoc check check -n 1226
+    prdoc check -n 1226

 ### Using VSCode

-See the [Schemas](#_schemas) chapter to learn how to configure VSCode to recognize and check PRDoc files.
+See the [Schemas](#schemas) chapter to learn how to configure VSCode to recognize and check PRDoc files.

 ### YAML Anchors

-You may use YAML anchors as demonnstrated below.
+You may use YAML anchors as demonstrated below.

     # Schema: Parity PR Documentation Schema (prdoc)